-If you are unwell (experiencing fever or respiratory symptoms) at the points of entry, we are unable to grant you admission to Parliament House as you will be advised to seek medical attention.
+If you are unwell (experiencing fever or respiratory symptoms) at the points of entry, we are unable to grant you admission into Parliament House as you will be advised to seek medical attention.
 We also seek your kind understanding should we subject admission and activities held on our premises to limits in capacity and duration, postponement and possibly cancellation at short notice.

 We will closely monitor any further updates and advisories by MOH which you may also read here.

 Proceedings of Parliament are open to the public, except for certain occasions such as the Opening of Parliament.
-The Public Entrance is located along Parliament Place.